jasonmerino/jasonmerino.github.io/freelance.md

  * User Experience Consulting
  * Front-end Architecture & Optimization

 If you have a project in mind, new or otherwise, hit me up on [Twitter](http://twitter.com/jasonmerino).
+If you're interested in seeing code samples, other than what's here on the blog, you can checkout my [Github](https://github.com/jasonmerino) account.